SkylineCommunications/dataminer-docs/connector-help/connector_help/Foxcom Platinum PL700 Manager.md

 ### Slots

 This page contains all the status and configuration tables for each slot.
 You can reset the modules on this page.
-You can also handle the time configuration for the cards and check their **running temperatures**, different channel statuses, **voltages**,and input/output **power**.
+You can also handle the time configuration for the cards and check their **running temperatures**, different channel statuses, **voltages**, and input/output **power**.

 ### PSU